 Nengudi has been the subject of solo exhibitions at the Fruitmarket Gallery, Edinburgh (2019); Henry Moore Institute (2018); the Baltimore Museum of Art (2018); Art + Practice, Los Angeles (2018); the Institute of Contemporary Art, Miami (2017); and the Contemporary Arts Center, New Orleans (2017).
 She has also been featured in significant group exhibitions, including Soul of a Nation (2017); Viva Arte Viva, the 57th Venice Biennale (2017); We Wanted A Revolution: Black Radical Women, 1965–85 (2017); Radical Presence: Black Performance in Contemporary Art (2012); Now Dig This!
 Art and Black Los Angeles 1960–1980(2011); WACK!
 Art and the Feminist Revolution (2007); and the 54th Carnegie International (2007).

-Organized by the Lenbachhaus Munich in cooperation with the Philadelphia Museum of Art
+The exhibition was organized by the Lenbachhaus Munich in cooperation with the Philadelphia Museum of Art

-Senga Nengudi: Topologies is supported through the museum’s endowment, with the Jill and Sheldon Bonovitz Exhibition Fund and the Robert Montgomery Scott Endowment for Exhibitions, and by additional contributions from the museum’s Contemporary Art Committee, the Henry Moore Foundation, an anonymous donor, Julia and David Fleischner, Arthur M. Kaplan and R. Duane Perry, Linda and George Kelly, Mitchell and Hilarie Morgan Family Foundation, Katherine Sachs, Sarena Snider, and Karen Goodman Tarte.
+Senga Nengudi: Topologies is supported through the museum’s endowment, with the Jill and Sheldon Bonovitz Exhibition Fund and the Robert Montgomery Scott Endowment for Exhibitions, and by additional contributions from the museum’s Contemporary Art Committee, the Henry Moore Foundation, an anonymous donor, Ginevra Caltigirone, Julia and David Fleischner, Arthur M. Kaplan and R. Duane Perry, Linda and George Kelly, Mitchell and Hilarie Morgan Family Foundation, Katherine Sachs, Sarena Snider, and Karen Goodman Tarte.

 Discover additional stories and items related to this exhibition.